The capture and hanging of an Irish outlaw

-Most variants of the ballad recount how Brennan had a partner; he’s usually referred to as the Pedlar or the Pedlar Brown.
+Most variants of the ballad recount how Brennan had a partner; he usually referred to only as the Pedlar or the Pedlar Brown.
 Supposedly they tried to rob each other, but seeing themselves to be kindred spirits, they joined forces.
-But if we are to believe Farmer the peddler’s real name was Hogan and, not just that, he is later mentioned by his full name: Paddy Hogan.
+But, if we are to believe Farmer, the peddler’s real name was Hogan and, not just that, he is later mentioned by his full name: Paddy Hogan.
 Once again I think we can have some confidence here.
 Farmer’s testimony isn’t just hearsay; he took part in the capture of both Brennan and Hogan and witnessed them hang together.

 So Brennan became an outlaw and highwayman.
 Farmer even tells, in a very similar vein to the ballads, how Brennan and Hogan had fought and then become ‘partners in crime’.
 It such a good tale it’s worth quoting at length: